Skip to content

 Brotli Compression $

-This option enables Brotli compression.
+This option allows you to enable Brotli compression.

 • application/javascript